enpage/enpage/docs/guides/data-sources/index.md

     // (Optional) JSON schema of the data source (here declared using Typebox)
     // When providibg a schema, Enpage will validate the data
     // before using it in the template.
 If the data does not match
-    // the schema, an error will be displayed in the Enpage Editor.
+    // the schema, an error will be displayed in the Upstart Editor.
     // This is useful to prevent errors when the API changes.
     // So it's recommended to define the schema.
     schema: ds.Array(